DHTMLX/scheduler-docs/data/api/scheduler_onaftereventdisplay_event.md

 @params:
-- id	string	the event's id
+- event		object		the event's object
 - view		string		the name of a view used to display the event

 @example:
-scheduler.attachEvent("onAfterEventDisplay", function(id,view){
+scheduler.attachEvent("onAfterEventDisplay", function(event,view){
 	//any custom logic here
 });